AdguardTeam/AdguardKnowledgeBase/pages/08.dns/chapter.en.md

 ### Chapter 7

-# Adguard DNS
+# AdGuard DNS

-This section describes a new way to block ads - Adguard DNS.
+This section describes a new way to block ads - AdGuard DNS.